Distributed Estimation and Inference for Semi-parametric Binary Response Models: Introduction

-The remainder of the paper is organized as follows: In Section \ref{sec:related-work}, we review the related literature on distributed estimation and inference.
-Section \ref{sec:method} describes the methodology of the proposed {\AvgSMSE} and {\mSMSE} procedures.
-Sections \ref{sec:theory-AvgSMSE}--\ref{sec:theory-mSMSE} present the theoretical results for the two estimators, respectively.
-Section \ref{sec:Inference} uses the asymptotic results to facilitate distributed inference.
-In Section \ref{sec:hetero}, we discuss the effect of heterogeneity on distributed inference.
-In Section \ref{sec:highd}, we modify {\mSMSE} to apply to high-dimensional semi-parametric binary response models.
-Numerical experiments in Section \ref{sec:simulations} lend empirical support to our theory, followed by conclusions and future directions in Section \ref{sec:conclusion}.
+The remainder of the paper is organized as follows: Section~\ref{sec:related-work} reviews the related literature on distributed estimation and inference.
+Section~\ref{sec:method} describes the methodology of the proposed \texttt{(Avg-SMSE)} and \texttt{(mSMSE)} procedures.
+Sections~\ref{sec:theory-AvgSMSE}--\ref{sec:theory-mSMSE} present the theoretical results for the two estimators, respectively.
+Section~\ref{sec:Inference} uses the asymptotic results to facilitate distributed inference.
+In Section~\ref{sec:4}, we discuss the effect of data heterogeneity on distributed estimation and inference.
+In Section~\ref{sec:highd}, we modify \texttt{(mSMSE)} to apply to high-dimensional semiparametric binary response models.
+Numerical experiments in Section~\ref{sec:simulations} lend empirical support to our theory, followed by conclusions and future directions in Section~\ref{sec:conclusion}.
 Further discussions and additional theoretical and experimental results including all technical proofs are relegated to Appendix.

-\subsection{Related Works}
+\subsection{Related works}